 Durham Drug & Alcohol Detox Centers

 If you regularly misuse a substance for an extended period and then suddenly stop using it, it is extremely common for your body to suffer from withdrawal symptoms.
 Even though you are doing the right thing for your body in the long term, in the short term, these detox symptoms may feel unmanageable.
 Some of the symptoms of withdrawal include trembling, hallucinations, nervousness, agitation and seizures.
 In some cases, withdrawal symptoms can cause death.
 The cessation of both legal and illegal substances has the possibility to result in withdrawal symptoms.
 To protect your health, it is important to undergo the detoxification process at a detox center.
-It might be at a Durham drug detox center, a Durham alcohol detox center, or a national center like The Recovery Village.
+It might be at a drug or alcohol detox center in Durham, or it could be a national center.
 A team of trained medical professionals will monitor your vital signs and symptoms to protect your health.
 If deemed necessary, you may receive medication to help alleviate some of the unpleasant effects of drug cessation.

 Recovery Meetings Near You in Durham

 Many patients who are battling addiction find having adequate support makes an immense difference during the recovery process.
-It’s particularly helpful after completing drug rehab in Durham, North Carolina or an alcohol rehab in Durham, North Carolina.
+It’s particularly helpful after completing drug or alcohol rehab in Durham.
 If you feel isolated in your battle for sobriety, it makes sense to attend a recovery meeting.
 At each meeting, you can converse with other people who have been in your shoes.
 Or, if you prefer, sit back and listen as other people share their experiences overcoming addiction.
 Recovery meetings are usually held at local meeting sites, but some groups do offer online sessions as well.
 Feel free to explore various recovery groups until you find one that fits your personality and individual recovery needs.
 To ensure that financial resources are not a problem, recovery meetings are free to attend.

 Alcoholics Anonymous (AA) Meetings